ETS-Android2/SOMANLPAnnotator/README.md

 # SOMANLPAnnotator
-SOMANLPAnnotator is an open source application designed to allow easy language annotation for a RASA NLP model.
+SOMANLPAnnotator is an Android application designed to allow for easy language annotation of a RASA NLP model.
 It also allows the testing of the currently uploaded model by parsing a query string and returning an intent and a list of entities present in the query.

 ## Features
 - Light/dark mode toggle